-Note: If Jim claims a return journey to visit his parents before the relationship has lasted for one year, he is entitled to FAA for the return journey.
+Note: If Jim claims a return journey to visit his parents before the relationship has lasted for 1 year, he is entitled to FAA for the return journey.
 If Tracey transfers to a university in Melbourne to complete her course, Jim would be entitled to FAA to visit her in Melbourne.

 Policy reference: SS Guide 184.108.40.206 Eligibility for FAA